TurBoss/blt/doc/compare.rst

 -----------

 These utility commands are used by the **blt::tableview** widget to filter rows.

-The **numberutils** operations handle cases where the floating point numbers are almost equal.
+The **numberutils** operations work like the TCL **expr** command, but also handle cases where the floating point numbers are almost equal.
+They also work with NaN, -Inf, and +Inf values.

 The **stringutils** operations provide switches to compactly handle different cases.

 SYNTAX
 ------